 There’s a short break and photo-stop at the Naa Badu Lookout, which provides a view up Berowra Creek.
 It’s not as picturesque when it’s low tide, with more mudbank than water visible!

 A last section of narrow bushwalking track, the Crowley Trail, takes us up a small spur to the end of the track near the junction of Crowley Road and Berowra Waters Road.
 Now it’s just the home stretch to Berowra railway station!

-It’s been a great walk, and the Cubs have (mostly) enjoyed it – although there will be a few sore legs tomorrow!
-While 14km is not a huge distance, this is one of the more challenging sections of the Great North Walk, with many valleys to traverse and (steep) ridges to climb.
+Today’s been a pretty challenging bushwalk, but the Cubs have (mostly) enjoyed it – although there will be a few sore legs tomorrow!
+While 14km is not a huge distance, Cowan to Berowra is one of the more challenging sections of the Great North Walk, with many valleys to traverse and (steep) ridges to climb.

-0.0km Cowan Station (track starts directly opposite station) 4.5km Berowra Reserve campground 7.1km Berowra Waters ferry 7.7km Berowra Waters picnic area (optional side-trip - also a cafe here) 8.4km Berowra Valley National Park trackhead 10.0km Berkely Trail 12.5km Crowley Trail 13.3km Great North Walk track head on Crowley Road 14.0km Berowra Station
+0.0km Cowan Station (track starts directly opposite station) 4.5km Berowra Reserve campground 7.1km Berowra Waters ferry 7.7km Berowra Waters picnic area (side-trip - also a cafe here) 8.4km Berowra Valley National Park trackhead 10.0km Berkeley Trail 12.5km Crowley Trail 13.3km Great North Walk track head on Crowley Road 14.0km Berowra Station